zouhair/NHLGames/README.md

 ___

 # /_Contribute_
-NHLGames is written in Visual Basic.
-We use Visual Studio to code.
+NHLGames is coded in VB.NET using Visual Studio and .Net Framework 4.5.

-NHLGames use also these NuGet packages:
+Dependencies:
 - MetroModernUI by [Dennis Magno](/dennismagno)
 - Newtonsoft.Json by [James Newton-King](/JamesNK)
 - NAudio by [Mark Heath](/markheath)

-If you want to contribute :
+If you want to contribute : [Follow the guidelines](CONTRIBUTING.md)
-- Open an issue and tell us what's wrong with NHLGames.
-- Fork the project and submit a pull request to `NHLGames\master` branch.

 Thanks to our [contributors](https://github.com/NHLGames/NHLGames/graphs/contributors)